Who is responsible for data processing operations?

 You can request that we delete your data provided the legal requirements have been met.
 In accordance with Article 17 of basic EU data protection regulations, this can be the case if

-- The data are no longer required for the purposes they were acquired or otherwise processed
+- the data are no longer required for the purposes for which they were acquired or otherwise processed

 Right to restriction of processing (Article 18 of basic EU data protection regulations):

 You can request that we restrict the processing of your data if